Ahagroen/DVS-DataHandling/Readme.md

-## Data Handling
+# Data Handling Software
 Repository for the local data handling software for the Da Vinci Satellite.
+This will handle the data processing of the satellite from the point of reception of data, until it is uploaded for use by the public facing elements of the team.
+It will handle both upload and download processing.
+Both the bitflip payload and the dice payload will be handled, although the bit flip payload will make up most of the data.